KevinJones/komma-games-quartz/content/Koreanic Language Family.md

-#languages #quartz-sync
+---
+tags:
+  - languages
+  - quartz-sync
+---
-- Korean and Jeju languages, spoken on the korean peninsula
+- Korean and Jeju languages, spoken on the Korean peninsula